top of page

 If you're not based near North Manchester - or simply prefer not to travel - I also offer counselling sessions by telephone or secure video call.
 This can be a helpful option if you're juggling a busy schedule, live further away, or feel more comfortable accessing support from home.

-Therapy & Counselling FAQs
+Therapy & Counselling Common Questions

 How do I know if I need counselling?